auth0/docs/articles/quickstart/webapp/apache/01-login.md

 First, you need to install the `mod_auth_openidc` module for Apache.

-You can get the binaries from <a href="https://github.com/zmartzone/mod_auth_openidc/releases" target="_blank">Github</a> and install them for your OS.
-If your OS isn't compatible with any of the binaries, you can still <a href="https://github.com/zmartzone/mod_auth_openidc/blob/master/INSTALL" target="_blank">build it from source</a>
+You can get the binaries from <a href="https://github.com/zmartzone/mod_auth_openidc/releases" target="_blank" rel="noreferrer">Github</a> and install them for your OS.
+If your OS isn't compatible with any of the binaries, you can still <a href="https://github.com/zmartzone/mod_auth_openidc/blob/master/INSTALL" target="_blank" rel="noreferrer">build it from source</a>

-Once you've installed it, you just need to enable it for Apache (If you are using Windows, you can use <a href="https://github.com/enderandpeter/win-a2enmod#installation" target="_blank">this</a> to get `a2enmod` working on your system)
+Once you've installed it, you just need to enable it for Apache (If you are using Windows, you can use <a href="https://github.com/enderandpeter/win-a2enmod#installation" target="_blank" rel="noreferrer">this</a> to get `a2enmod` working on your system)

 ${snippet(meta.snippets.dependencies)}